Trump says Harley-Davidson using trade war as excuse to move

-WASHINGTON (Reuters) - U.S. President Donald Trump accused motorcycle maker Harley-Davidson Inc on Tuesday of using the trade war as an excuse to move production for European customers overseas.
+WASHINGTON, June 26 (Reuters) - U.S. President Donald Trump Trump accused motorcycle maker Harley-Davidson Inc on Tuesday of using the trade war as an excuse to move production for European customers overseas.

 “Early this year Harley-Davidson said they would move much of their plant operations in Kansas City to Thailand.
 That was long before Tariffs were announced.
 Hence, they were just using Tariffs/Trade War as an excuse,” Trump said on Twitter.